Snorkel and SCUBA Dive Micronesia

 - Onboard lectures and workshops by leaders.

 - Trip Materials – information about flights, packing, entry and departure requirements, airport transfers, gratuities, etc.

 - All airfare, airport and departure taxes, and excess baggage fees.
-Airfare is approximately $1,500-$2,500 between the USA to Koror, Palau (ROR), depending on origin.
+Round-trip airfare is approximately $1,500 to $2,500 between the US and Koror, Palau, depending on origin.

 - Passport and visa fees.

 - Alcoholic beverages while aboard the Ocean Hunter III.

 - Snorkel and SCUBA gear.
 We will send you more details about rentals in the Trip Materials.

 - We can arrange divergent airport transfers and extra hotel nights for an extra cost.